 Living in Berlin

 The minute you step off the plane in Berlin, you’ll feel its energy.
 It’s a place of new ideas, where sustainable technology and modern design are a way of life, and art galleries can be found on nearly every corner.
 But don’t forget, this dynamic city is also a center of modern European history—it has no equal for leaving its imprint on the political, social, and cultural history of the 20th century.
 A city once divided, Berlin lies at the heart of Germany – literally and figuratively.
-While it is the second most populous city in Europe (metropolitan area notwithstanding), it maintains a more tranquil feel than other large cities, as 1/3 of the city is composed of forests, gardens, and parks.
+While it is the second most populous city in the European Union (metropolitan area notwithstanding), it maintains a more tranquil feel than other large cities, as 1/3 of the city is composed of forests, gardens, and parks.
 Berlin is not only the political capital of Germany, but arguably one of Europe’s capitals of art, culture, and politics.
 Designated a UNESCO “City of Design”, it possesses amazing architecture, cuisine, museums, and music and is a favored destination for young travelers and students.
 Berlin is also home to some of the top universities in Germany and all of Europe.